edgedb/edgedb/docs/edgeql/types.rst

 Enum
 ----

-An enumeration type can be declared in a schema declaration using the following syntax:
+An enumerated type can be declared in a schema declaration using the following syntax:

 .. eql:synopsis::